Hotel Plein Sud

 Cross Country: 35km

-Serre Chevalier has one of the best ski areas in the Alps; with a total of 250km of tree-lined, north facing pistes.
+The resort has one of the best ski areas in the Alps; with a total of 250km of tree-lined, north facing pistes.
 There is a huge variety of skiing too.
-Whether you like fast groomers, weaving through trees, powder bowls or big jumps in the park, Serre Chevalier ski resort has got something for every type of skier or snowboarder.
+Whether you like fast groomers, weaving through trees, powder bowls or big jumps in the park, Serre Chevalier has got something for every type of skier or snowboarder.

 With many ski schools and instructors to choose between, there really is something for everybody.